June 13, 2013: Apple exec Eddy Cue takes the stand to defend the company’s iBooks business strategy in an antitrust case regarding e-book pricing.

 “You won’t be $14.99 or they won’t be $9.99?”
 Mossberg followed up.

-Eddy Cue testifies in Apple e-books lawsuit
+Eddy Cue testifies in Apple e-books pricing lawsuit

-He also said he didn’t know whether publishers were working together, but said, “if they talked together, I assumed it would be easier to get the deals done.”
+He also said he didn’t know whether publishers were working together, but said, “If they talked together, I assumed it would be easier to get the deals done.”

 Ultimately, a federal court found that Apple colluded with publishers.
 The company settled out of court in the price-fixing suit, in which potential damages rose as high as $840 million.
 The court also appointed an antitrust monitor to watch over Apple, which caused Cupertino no end of headaches in the following years.